Zugidor/TCD-Algos-2021/Progress.md

 - An email has been sent to Dr. Ivana Dusparic by `Zugidor`

-- An [MIT License]("https://opensource.org/licenses/MIT") has been successfully added to this repository by `saisankp`
+- An [MIT License][MIT] has been successfully added to this repository by `saisankp`

-- Some general [README.md]("https://github.com/Zugidor/TCD-Algos-2021/blob/main/README.md") formatting issues have been resolved by `saisankp`
+- Some general [README.md][README] formatting issues have been resolved by `saisankp`

 - In-line HTML replaced with pure Markdown formatting in all three .md files by `Zugidor`

+- The distribution of the workload has been decided, with different parts of the project being given to different members of the team, as shown below.

+  1\.
+To be done by `A-Mulvihill`

+  2\.
+To be done by `danieli1245`

+  3\.
+To be done by `saisankp`

+  4\.
+To be done by `Zugidor` (also helping with general issues with parts 1-3)

 ## Academic Calendar Week 33